Townsville city tour with Tour Townsville

 As the gateway to Magnetic Island, and with its prime position in the very heart of the Great Barrier Reef, Townsville has a lot to offer as a base for a quintessential tropical getaway.
 What may surprise you though is just how diverse the urban offerings are, including a wealth of magnificent period architecture, a burgeoning café and culinary scene, a healthy showing of cultural attractions and a rich history to explore.
 For those without time on their side, one of the easiest ways to connect with all of the above in a single day is on a guided Townsville city tour with Tour Townsville.

-Owner and operator Toby Dean arrives at our pick-up point (one of three convenient locations in the city) on the dot of 1.30pm and we head off on his 2.5 hour Scenic Tour.
-There are several other options, including the popular Military History Tour (Townsville is home to Australia’s largest defence base).
+Owner and operator Toby Dean arrives at our pick-up point (one of three convenient locations in the city) on the dot of 1.30pm and we head off for our 2.5-hour tour.
+Tour Townsville also offers a popular Military History Tour (Townsville is home to Australia’s largest defence base).
 Toby is, not surprisingly, a passionate advocate for the city and over the next four hours we’re treated to a fabulous commentary on the past, present and future of North Queensland’s unofficial capital.

 This Townsville city tour starts on Flinders Street in the city and Toby gives us a brief rundown on things to see and do in the city centre.
 Flinders Street was closed to traffic as a pedestrian mall in 1979 and reopened to traffic in 2011 in an attempt to revitalise the flagging fortunes of this retail strip.
 Today the street is leafy and laidback, with wide footpaths and a plethora of very fine heritage buildings, including the former Bank of New South Wales and the Queensland National Bank (now an excellent antique store).